COVID-19 hospitalizations in Minnesota top 1,000; 5,454 new cases, 36 deaths

 Updated capacity figures indicate less availability of ICU beds than previously stated.
 The state dashboard showed on Friday that 1,016 of 1,306 immediately available ICU beds were filled with patients who had COVID-19 or other unrelated medical or surgical issues.
 Another 400 or so ICU beds could be readied in 72 hours.

-Increasing viral exposures and infections among health care workers this fall has made it challenging for hospitals to maintain full bed capacities.
+Increasing viral exposures and infections among health care workers this fall have made it challenging for hospitals to maintain full bed capacities.

+Hick said he is incredibly proud of the cooperation among Minnesota hospitals that has allowed patients with COVID-19 and other medical issues to have beds available when needed.
+But he said that they are reaching a tipping point at which more beds and noncritical care staff will need to be repurposed to keep up with demand.

+"We really need to start treating this as the disaster situation it is becoming," Hick said.
+"Given the fact that we're not taking any real actions to stop COVID-19 transmission, this is going to keep getting worse.
+In the next few weeks we're going to be seeing a lot more cases and a very different standard of care than usual in our hospitals.
+We're going to make the safest compromises that we can, but we're making compromises."